SpatialKey/skdm/README.md

 Run the specified upload action in SpatialKeyDataManagerConfig.xml
 > `skdm.exe upload "sample csv"`

-Run all upload actions in AnoterConfig.xml
+Run all upload actions in AnotherConfig.xml
 > `skdm.exe /config AnotherConfig.xml upload`

 Run suggest the default pathXML config for all actions in SpatialKeyDataManagerConfig.xml